jouni-kantola/webpack-promote-modern-browsers/README.md

-# webpack with ASP.NET Core
+# webpack promote modern browsers
-Example ASP.NET Core web serving assets generated with webpack.
+Example web application for serving assets generated with webpack, where modern browsers are served an ES2017 bundle and older browsers a transpiled ES5 version.
 The application uses TypeScript and Babel to showcase an example for:
 - dynamic imports
 - async/await
 - tree shaking